vkaiv/GROW-barcode-rpi/README.md

 Small program that shows how to interface Grow GM61 UART barcode reader with Raspberry Pi

 ## Description
-Does probably work with other Grow barcode readers too.
+Should probably work with other Grow barcode readers as well.

 ## Getting Started